prideout/layout-viewer/rust/README.md

 cargo run --release --quiet --bin layout-viewer -- --gl ../public/caravel.gds
 ```

-Add mouse panning and scroll zooming using zoom-to-cursor.
+Add scroll zooming using zoom-to-cursor.

 Create a web app with trunk and Yew.
 It should have two routes: a home route and
 a layouts/{id} route.